So you have a list of universities/colleges that you like the look of - how do you

 How far is it from halls to the main campus - will you need a car

-(and if so, where can you park it) or will bicycle do?
+(and if so, where can you park it) or can you walk or bike it?
 If you need to use public

 transport, find how much it costs.
 Remember, a few journeys every day over the